-Close the dialog box.

-- 4. Construct a side view that represents the final shape; don't be concerned with proportions or measurements. - Choose the Pen>Style>Visible. - Select the Connected Lines tool. - Drag the pointer over the top endpoint of the 45° line to activate the horizontal construction line from the top of the part, but do not click.
+- · Close the dialog box. - 4.
+Construct a side view that represents the final shape; don't be concerned with proportions or measurements. - Choose the Pen>Style>Visible or right click to show the context menu and click Style, then choose Visible from the drop down menu. - Select the Connected Lines tool. - Drag the pointer over the top endpoint of the 45° line to activate the horizontal construction line from the top of the part, but do not click.